umbraco/HacktoberfestActivityLog/README.md

 - 2022-10-04 - Dennis Heutinck - New package - https://github.com/Infocaster/ETag - Created a new package that integrates ETag support with Umbraco content pages
 - 2022-10-21 - Lotte Pitcher - New package - [on GitHub](https://github.com/LottePitcher/umbraco-admin-only-property) / [on Our](https://our.umbraco.com/packages/backoffice-extensions/admin-only-property/) - "Admin Only Package": a new package that allows properties to be set for only Administrators to view and edit
+- 2022-10-23 - Andy Boot - New package - https://github.com/AndyBoot/Our.Umbraco.Indexy - A new package to add any number of custom Examine indexes at appsettings.json level.
+You can add add as many or little fields as you like per field definition type, or general system fields.